 Watching this film in a post-George Floyd era and after an alarming summer of COVID-19 pandemic-related crises and social justice uprisings, followed by what appeared to be an attempted coup d’etat by the sitting U.S. president, I couldn’t help but to see Cassie’s revenge journey as petty and mentally disturbed at best.

 Cassie is a privileged white woman who has the option to go to medical school and also has the option to drop out.
 She has the option to live with her parents.
 She also has the option to take time away from the rat race (i.e. – working tirelessly to earn money to pay your bills and keep a roof over your head) to seek revenge on society, albeit misguided.

-Promising Young Woman is directed by actress-turned-screenwriter Emerald Fennell and opens in theaters Christmas Day and if you must see it, then take a deep breath a sigh.
+Promising Young Woman is directed by actress-turned-screenwriter Emerald Fennell and is nominated for a slew of Academy Awards (including best director and best actress).
+But, if you must see it then take a deep breath and sigh.
 It’s just another tone deaf film with imperfect timing put out by an industry that lacks the diversity necessary to see that NOW IS NOT THE TIME.
 Don’t get me wrong: what happened to Cassie’s best friend, as slowly revealed in the film, is an atrocity and horribly wrong.
 But how Cassie responds is very wrong, as well.